LTV Syllabus

 Readings:

-· Harj Taggar | How to Hire Your First Engineer
+- Harj Taggar | How to Hire Your First Engineer

-First Round | The Playbook for Hiring the Right
+- First Round | The Playbook for Hiring the Right Marketer at the Right Time for Your Startup

 Optional Readings:

-· Harj Taggar | Convincing Engineers to Join Your Team
+- Harj Taggar | Convincing Engineers to Join Your Team

-· Jeff Bussgang | Valuing Those Pesky Stock Options
+- Jeff Bussgang | Valuing Those Pesky Stock Options

-Carta | 2024 H1 Startup Compensation Report
+- Carta | 2024 H1 Startup Compensation Report

 MODULE 5: ECOSYSTEM AND ETHICS